neurobin/chibu/README.md

 # Dependencies

-if the image is already not hybrid, it tries to convert it to hybrid image, which depends on `isohybrid` (which further depends on `syslinux`, `syslinux-utils`) .
+if the image provided is not hybrid, it tries to convert it to hybrid image, which depends on `isohybrid` (which further depends on `syslinux`, `syslinux-utils`) .

 # Install

-You can just use it from the directory where it resides.
+You can use it from the directory where it resides, or you can install it with:

-If you want to install, then do

 ```bash
 sudo cp ./chibu.py /usr/bin/chibu